asujaykk/Stereo_Camera_Actuator/README.md

  ## Flashing the code to arduinio.
- * Ensure that all servos are connected to arduino board
+ * Ensure that all servos are connected to arduino board (based on the wiring diagram).
  * Connect arduino to the laptop/PC using a usb cable.
  * Clone this repository to your PC, with below command